EQDiet/EQDietBeta0.8/README.md

 17. Click "Build wrapper" icon.
 18. Done!
 Check the EXE output folder you have selected and now you will have an official copy of EQDiet Beta 0.8!

-### Note this project is protected by the MIT License.
+### This project is protected by the MIT License.
 You can read it [here](https://github.com/EQDiet/EQDietBeta0.8/blob/master/LICENSE)

 **© 2020, EQDiet. - [eqdiet.weebly.com](https://eqdiet.weebly.com)**